How is Hodgkin disease staged?

 - Drenching night sweats

-If a person has any of these B symptoms, it usually means the disease is more advanced, and more intensive treatment is often recommended.
+If a person has any B symptoms, it usually means the disease is more advanced, and more intensive treatment is often recommended.
 If no B symptoms are present, the letter A is added to the stage.

 Resistant or recurrent Hodgkin disease